TrelisResearch/tinyLoRA/misc_background.md

     - Load TinyLlama.
     - Create a binary tree routing network of depth d.
     - Create a set of LoRA adapters on RAM.

+A key issue is that there isn't a way to do good parallel inference when applying LoRA adapters because all batches may not be suitable...
+Still, it's not about speed it's really about getting more data into the model, and doing so in a way that's more efficient than just increasing the model size...
+It does seem, empirically that LoRA is more efficient at gathering data than a base model, unclear why.